 Drs.
 John Akers and Dr. Curtis Schalit have made several trips to the Dominican Republic and Haiti to perform corrective surgeries for indigent patients.
 Other volunteer surgeons have and will continue to join them when traveling abroad, along with volunteer nurses, technicians, and other personnel necessary to perform the work.

 Thanks to the generosity and spirit of volunteerism shown by our supporters, we change numerous lives per year and give many patients a chance at a new life because of our work.

 We hope you’ll join us with your support.

 Operation Changing Lives is funded through donations from private donors and local businesses.
 Our free surgeries and medical missions are made possible by the volunteers and donors who generously contribute time, talent and resources to our cause.
 Drs.
-Akers, Schalit, Thayer, Hamilton and all who assist in providing surgical care do so on a purely voluntary basis, with no compensation for their time or services.
+Akers, Schalit, and Thayer and all who assist in providing surgical care do so on a purely voluntary basis, with no compensation for their time or services.